phuvf/oscpoint/ACTIONS.md

 - `/oscpoint/slideshow/laserpointer [optional integer: n]`
 Turns on/off virtual laser pointer. *n* = 1 laser on, *n* = 0 laser off.
 If no integer is provided, laser will toggle.

+- `/oscpoint/slideshow/setwallpaper [optional integer: width px] [optional integer: height px]` **v2.x+**
+Sets the current slide as the desktop wallpaper.
+  - Exports current slide to temporary folder at resolution `width` x `height` px.
+Will default to 1920x1080 if no width and height are provided.
+  - Sets exported image as fill-style wallpaper for all monitors on machine.

 ## Media control

 *Due to the way PowerPoint handles media, these actions will only work if you're in slideshow mode and there's a single media element on the current slide.*